poki/netlib/README.md

 - Facilitates WebRTC connection establishment

 #### 2. STUN/TURN Servers
-- STUN: Helps peers discover their public IP
+- STUN: Helps peers discover their public IP (by default Google STUN servers)
-- TURN: Provides fallback relay when direct P2P fails
+- TURN: Provides fallback relay when direct P2P fails (when using the Poki hosted version, Cloudflare TURN servers are used)
-- Hosted by Poki (or self-hostable)

 ## Self-Hosting